g-lalevee/apigee-envselector/README.md

 - fulfill: deploy up to 50 proxies in the first environment, then move to the next one
 - spread: deploy proxies uniformly to all environment in the given environment group

+---
+**Notes**

+apigee-eenvselector requires apigee-sacckmeesser.
+See [GitHub apigee/devrel/apigee-sackmesser](https://github.com/apigee/devrel/tree/main/tools/apigee-sackmesser).

-Please note that apigee-envselector works only with Apigee X and Apigee hybrid.
+apigee-envselector works only with Apigee X and Apigee hybrid.

+---

 To use it as a CLI you can add it to your path: